Student Experience Initiative

 To gain specific insight into the student experience and identify potential areas of improvement, the Board of Trustees’ Student Experience Task Force has hosted a series of discussion sessions—nine between November 2017 and February 2018—with undergraduate students.
 The task force will use insight gained from these discussions to develop a set of guiding principles that will offer the university direction in its ongoing work to enhance the student experience.

-Through GW Libraries and Academic Innovation, and in partnership with SustainableGW, five Sustainability Scholar Awards will be available in January 2019.
-The awards give promising undergraduates the opportunity to conduct a well-defined research project under the guidance of a faculty member in their chosen fields of study.
+Through the support of Wēpa, GW’s printing vendor, and GW Libraries and Academic Innovation, and in partnership with SustainableGW, five Sustainability Scholars Awards are available through the Center for Undergraduate Fellowships and Research.
+The awards give promising undergraduates the opportunity to engage in a well-defined research project under the guidance of a GW faculty member in their chosen fields of study.

 The Global Bachelor’s Program is expanding to accommodate student interest by adding a second cohort in Belfast, North Ireland, starting in fall 2019.
 In previous years, more than 60 students applied for 30 openings.
 A second location will also appeal to those students interested in studying in another part of the world.